owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Manual Installation
 -------------------

-.. note:: If you do not want to use packages, here is how you setup ownCloud
-          on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:
+If you do not want to use packages, here is how you setup ownCloud on from scratch using a classic :abbr:`LAMP (Linux, Apache, MySQL, PHP)` setup:

 Prerequisites
 ~~~~~~~~~~~~~